quanghuy0497/Writing-in-the-Sciences/Unit 07 - Beyond the Research Manuscript/README.md

 		+ _Further development of the technologu_
 		+ _Conclusion and perspectives_
 		+ _References and Notes_
-	+ **_Theme and thesis 3:_** _"A thorough undersanding of the dynamics of Ebola virus prersistence and shedding in the diverse body compartments and fluids is essential to estimating and mutigating risk of transmission form EVD survivors.
-We review here the present evidence on the subject and discuss the potential risk of transmission from persistent Ebola virus infection"_
+	+ **_Theme and thesis 3:_**
+		>	_"A thorough undersanding of the dynamics of Ebola virus prersistence and shedding in the diverse body compartments and fluids is essential to estimating and mutigating risk of transmission form EVD survivors.
+We review here the present evidence on the subject and discuss the potential risk of transmission from persistent Ebola virus infection."_
 	+ **_Logical structure 3:_**
 		+ _Abstract_
 		+ _Methods (Search strategy)_